 My academic patria is the University of Trier in Western Germany, where I studied History and Classics in the 1990s and worked as a research fellow and lecturer in Classics and Ancient History until 2008.
 I further studied and worked at the Universities of Fribourg, Switzerland (1993), Oxford (2000-2002) and Exeter (2009, 2011).
 Since 2009, I have been dedicated to the teaching programs of the Classical Studies Department at Waterloo.
 I am eager to share with my students my general enthusiasm for the ancient world and my excitement for the many discoveries that can still be made.
 I am particularly committed to the international character of Classical Studies, which encourages the learning of ancient and modern languages alike, the continuous exchange of views beyond the national boundaries, and the mobility of students and profs alike to spend some at Universities abroad.

 I am happy to supervise graduate studies in all the above-mentioned areas.
 Previously, my students have conducted research on the Galatians, the Seleucids, the Roman Empire and its administration, as well as the Reception of Roman Political Thought.
 Many projects have led to (peer-reviewed) publications.
 I am particularly keen on recruiting students for my most recent research project on the Bosporan Kingdom.

 Administration & Service

-I am currently in charge of our Department’s guest lecture series.
+I am currently the department representative at the Faculty Association.
 Much of my professional service is to the scholarly community: I am active as a reviewer for national funding agencies (including SSHRC) and renowned publishing houses (including Franz Steiner and Routledge), and I am in the editorial team of the journal Latomus (Brussels).